ceneezer/Tet-craft/README.md

 V2.0 Was a solid foundation, V2.1 Optimized it, allowing for over 5K tets on an old machine.
 (16G no video card 6 core)

+You can Chat remotely with friends through unlimited, unrestricted (unsecured) WAN connectivity and grow your universe from three basic facts into infinite complexity.

 ### Install ###

 python -m venv tetcraft